ktomk/pipelines/doc/PIPELINES-SERVICES.md

 ## Trouble-Shoot Starting Service Containers

-Sometimes service containers do not start properly, the service container exits prematurely or other bad things are happening.
+Sometimes service containers do not start properly, the service container exits prematurely or other unintended things are happening setting up a service.

 It is possible to start a pipelines service container manually to review the start sequence.

 ### The `--service <service>` option